 Okay.

-And that's what's happening.
+And that's happening.

-If you look at what's going on with all of these variants, they all popped up right around this the time we started vaccinating people.
+If you look at what's going on with all of these variants, they all popped up right around the time we started vaccinating people.

 That's not, quote, a bad thing in some sense, but it is because we're creating different forms of the virus.

-This delta variant seems to be a milder form.
+This Delta variant seems to be a milder form.

-But what happens, you know, four months from now if it mutates again to a more severe form.
+But what happens, you know, four months from now if it mutates again to a more severe form?

 That's almost 50%.

-Wow, that's not bad.
+That's not bad.

-The vaccine is being evaded.
+Right now, the vaccine is being evaded.

 Okay.